 Gravel instead of mountain bike

-Are you as enthusiastic about bikes as Ines, just in a different way?
-You don’t have to rush down the mountain to discover Switzerland on a two-wheeler.
-Sina tested a gravel bike tour for the.
-The route took her and her friend Anja from Buchs SG to Kreuzlingen, on to Schaffhausen and ended in Basel.
+Are you as fascinated by bikes as Ines, only in a different way?
+You don’t need to hurtle down a mountain to discover Switzerland on two wheels.
+Sina has tested a gravel bike tour for people like you.
+The route took her and her friend Anja from Buchs in the canton of Sankt Gallen to Kreuzlingen, on to Schaffhausen and finally to Basel.

-Do you already know the Grisons like the back of your hand?
-There are also many cool bike trails waiting for you in Interlaken.
-Sina is not only a pro on the gravel bike, she is also passionate about the bike trails all over Switzerland.
+Do you know the Grisons like the back of your hand?
+Cool bike trails are also waiting for you in Interlaken.
+Sina is not only a pro on the gravel bike and not a single one of the bike trails across Switzerland is spared her enthusiasm.

 Comments are closed.